ARDX Investors Have Opportunity To Lead Ardelyx, Inc. Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-Why: Rosen Law Firm, a global investor rights law firm, announces the filing of a class4 action lawsuit on behalf of all purchasers of securities of Ardelyx, Inc. (NASDAQ: ARDX ) between October 31, 2023 and July 1, 2024, both dates inclusive (the "Class Period").
-A class action lawsuit has already been filed.
-If you wish to serve as lead plaintiff, you must move the Court
+NEW YORK, Sept.
+4, 2024 /PRNewswire/ -- Rosen Law Firm, a global investor rights law firm, reminds purchasers of securities of Ardelyx, Inc. (NASDAQ: ARDX ) between October 31, 2023 and July 1, 2024, both dates inclusive (the "Class Period"), of the important

 So What: If you purchased Ardelyx securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.